mrismanaziz/Reforestation/README.md

-## How can you tell a vampire has a cold?
-They start coffin.
+## I’ll tell you something about German sausages, they’re the wurst